 A student's first-year at college is critical in terms of becoming a successful and satisfied university citizen.
 Research indicates that getting students quickly connected with the university through the special attention and mentorship of an interested faculty member improves their success as college students.
 Common traits among first-year experience programs are small class sizes (20-25 students), excellent faculty with an interest in first-year students, and intriguing topics that quickly draw students into learning something interesting about a discipline.
 First-year seminars are used by a multitude of schools (e.g., University of North Carolina, University of Georgia, Penn State, Dartmouth) to foster success in first-year students.

-First-Year Experience courses must enroll at least 20 students in order for instructors to receive their full $1000 for the seminar.
+First-Year Experience courses must meet minimum enrollment requirements in order for instructors to receive their full $1000 for the seminar.
 These funds can be used on the seminar itself (t-shirts, field trips, special teaching materials, etc.) or to assist the faculty member in ways not directly related to the seminar (travel, equipment, etc.).
 Students earn one hour of regular, graded course credit towards graduation on their transcript and are only allowed to enroll in one First-Year Experience course.
 A student must be in his or her first semester at MSU to participate.
 Most First-Year Experience students are freshmen, and the seminars should be taught at the 1000 level, but the seminars are also open to incoming transfer students who often opt to take a First-Year Experience course.

 Faculty are encouraged to use their imaginations when developing First-Year Experience courses in order to showcase their fields in such a way as to capture students' interest while providing them a certain grounding in the basic approaches of their disciplines.
 Students may choose seminars related to their own majors, or they may range freely outside their majors and choose seminars on topics they might otherwise never have the chance to explore.
 Some examples of current First-Year Experience courses include: